 The application OAuth page lets you authorize a Sandbox test account to use your application with the permission scope you set in the authorization.
 In testing, you can bypass the production OAuth Authorization API call flow by using the access token generated for each Sandbox test account you create.

-In the navigation pane, choose OAuth, and then choose Authorize an Account.
+- In the left pane, choose OAuth, and then choose Authorize an Account.

 If you want to change the permission scope that you authorized for a Sandbox test account, you must revoke the existing authorization and create a new one.